ReneTC/Higgsino/_site/nft.md

-# Site under construction
-More on the way!

 # About Higgsino Collectible Clips (NFT's)
 A video/article consists of many individual clips.
 These clips will be available to collect as an NFT.